vincentschen/curriculum-network/README.md

 ## Prerequisites, setup, and running

-First git clone this repo and cd to it:
+First git clone this repo (never used git before? [see here](https://help.github.com/articles/set-up-git/)) and cd to it:

     git clone https://github.com/gkovacs/curriculum-network
     cd curriculum-network